If neither dominant party represents you, consider the Libertarian Party.

 15. The Last Jeffersonian by Ryan S Walters … a little preachy at the end

-16. Rules for Radicals by Saul Alinsky – the true evil of zero-sum politics
+17. Rules for Radicals by Saul Alinsky – the true evil of zero-sum politics

 Mike Kolls

-I am a concerned citizen that believes our federal gov't has gone off the rails.
-The federal gov't is operating far outside the The Constitution of the United States.
-I saw this in 2009 amidst the debate over the "Affordable" Care Act.
 I still do NOT see how the federal gov't can compel its citizens to buy a product … one it may NOT want, nor can afford.
 Fortunately, the Individual Mandate was removed by the Tax Cut and Jobs Act (2017).

-As such, I was politically re-awakened by the TEA Party movement.
+In 2009 I was politically re-awakened by the TEA Party movement.
 The planks of fiscal responsibility and limited gov't rang especially true for me.

 By 2012 I found the Libertarian Party.
 I was a congressional candidate in 2014, 2016, 2018, and 2022.